This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge

 Hackney Wick was in full swing and we got to witness numerous party boats and disco dinghies as we supped our craft beers on the pontoon (it can get a little choppy when a larger vessel goes past – all part of the fun).

 For instance, we tried a tangy AF tzatziki sour beer from South London based brewery Orbit.
-Indoors, there is a cavernous indoor bar and huge upstairs event space (but hey, it is all about the waterside deck for us).
+Indoors, there is a cavernous indoor bar and event space inside (but hey, it is all about the waterside deck for us).

 Address: Two More Years, 7 Roach Road, Fish Island, E3 2PA

 9. Old Street Brewery